Red Bird's Eye Chili peppers with one sliced pod showing tiny shape

 This profile follows the UF/IFAS Thai pepper description, which treats the bird's eye chili type as derived from C. annuum.
 Some small hot chiles sold under similar names may be C. frutescens, so seed packets and produce labels matter.

-For an unfamiliar dish, start with part of one pod or one small pod, then adjust.
-A few pods can season a whole dipping sauce or stir-fry.
-Use gloves when cutting many pods and keep hands away from eyes.
+For an unfamiliar dish, start with part of one pod or one small pod, then adjust because a few pods can season a whole dipping sauce or stir-fry.
+Wear gloves when cutting many pods and keep hands away from eyes.

 Thai chili is usually the closest practical substitute.
 Cayenne, piri-piri, tabasco, malagueta, and siling labuyo can work in some dishes, but the best swap depends on whether the recipe needs fresh sharp heat, dried heat, or a regional flavor profile.